Jiuh-star/DMPA/README.md

-# Dual Projection Model Poisoning Attack
+# Durable Model Poisoning Attack

 This is code implementation for `DMPA: Durable Model Poisoning Attack against Fairness and Robustness in Federated Learning` and other model poisoning attacks, see code for details.